ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

     Custom
 ```

-If choosing `Custom` here, it is needed to enter a **duration**, which is a time span expressed in hours.
+If choosing `Custom` here, it's needed to enter a **duration**, which is a time span expressed in hours.
 For example, say `200 days = 24 \* 200 = 4800h`

 ```text
 ✔ How long should this validator be validating?
 Enter a duration, e.g. 8760h: 4800h
 ```

-The user is shown an actual date of when that is now:
+The user is shown an actual date of when that's now:

 ```text
 ?
 Your validator is going to finish staking by 2023-06-10 13:07:58: